Awards and decorations of the Civil Air Patrol: CAP Crisis Service Ribbon

-First awarded to all active CAP members on December 1, 2021, the CAP Crisis Service Ribbon was established to recognize the CAP membership during periods when the entire organization was under significant stress responding to a lengthy, nationwide emergency.
+First awarded to all active CAP members on December 1, 2021, CAP Crisis Service Ribbon was established to recognize CAP membership during periods when the entire organization was under significant stress responding to a lengthy, nationwide emergency.

 The National Commander will determine when to grant this award and the period of service involved.
 This award ranks immediately before the Red Service Ribbon in the order of precedence.
 Only one award is earned per service period; awards during additional periods are recognized by the wear of the bronze triangle clasp.

 Any active member (cadet/senior/50-year or life) who has served at least 1 day in active status during the period is eligible to wear the ribbon.
 When the National Commander issues the award, individual member records will be automatically updated to reflect the award.

 In a letter attached to the interim change letter authorizing the award, CAP National Commander Major General Edward D. Phelka stated, "Beginning in March 2020, the COVID-19 pandemic resulted in CAP’s most noteworthy national service since World War II.
 Regular operations continued while new missions were explored, millions of meals delivered to the needy, thousands of blood donations were made, and distribution of masks and vaccines were completed across the country.
 At a time when simply holding regular squadron meetings was challenging due to isolation restrictions, CAP members served the Nation and ensured CAP’s continued operation.
-In recognition of this effort, I have approved the award of the CAP Crisis Service Ribbon to all active members who served at least one day after 1 March 2020 to a future point to be determined by CAP."
+In recognition of this effort, I have approved the award of CAP Crisis Service Ribbon to all active members who served at least one day after 1 March 2020 to a future point to be determined by CAP."

 On October 25, 2022, Major General Phelka remarked, in a letter to CAP members, that "since the crisis nature of the pandemic and its impact on CAP appears to be behind us, I am declaring an official end to the awarding of CAP’s Crisis Service Ribbon in response to the pandemic, effective Oct.
 31" in 2022.